-It is evident that hyperglycaemia and diabetes are common amongst people with cancer.
-Good glycaemic control during cancer treatment may have implications for both cancer outcomes and survivorship.
-Although further high level evidence is required to better understand the importance of glycaemic control in people with cancer, improved recognition and potentially more complex diabetes care is required in these individuals (29).
-Collaboration between the cancer multidisciplinary team and diabetes team is vital to ensure these individuals receive appropriate and timely DM treatment.
-There is a sparsity of guidance in the management of these individuals.
-We therefore developed multidisciplinary guidelines and propose the principles of management to facilitate clinical practice, based on consensus expert opinion.
+Good glycaemic control during cancer treatment has significant implications for both cancer outcomes and survivorship.
+Collaboration between the oncology multidisciplinary team and diabetes team is vital to ensure these individuals receive appropriate and timely DM treatment, but to also improve quality of life and reduce hospital admissions (17, 76).
 These guidelines aim to enable early recognition by oncologists of the potential risks of complications from poor glycaemic control and provide guidance on how to manage these issues in an outpatient setting.